- Prep for the Project Manager

-- Use the QA checklist for noting the general area that is affected by the bug.
-As much as possible, refer to the QA checklist for cues on what this area is called.
+- Use the Project Documentation for noting the general area that is affected by the bug.
+As much as possible, refer to the Project Documentation for cues on what this area is called.
 List this area in brackets.

 - In as few words as possible, list the specific item that has a bug or action that needs to happen.